 The Los Angeles Times indicates that the Trump Administration is expected to appeal this case.
 Although this decision is certainly a significant victory for the rule of law and for immigrant rights, the case is not over yet.

-Consult With a Los Angeles Immigration Law Attorney Right Away
+Consult With an Immigration Law Attorney Right Away

 At the Goldstein Immigration Lawyers, our Los Angeles deportation defense lawyers fight aggressively to protect the rights of our clients.
 We understand the complexities of the American immigration system and we are committed to getting results.
-For a fully private review of your case, please reach out to our legal team today at (213) 262-2000.
+For a fully private review of your case, please reach out to our legal team today.
 We represent immigrants throughout Southern California, including in Los Angeles, Anaheim, Glendale, Long Beach, Compton, East Los Angeles, and Beverly Hills.